-New BMW XM spotted: price, specs and release date
+New BMW XM teased: price, specs and release date

-This is the new BMW XM.
-It’s a 750hp plug-in hybrid SUV that looks set to become one of the quickest, most luxurious and most expensive SUVs on sale when it arrives in 2022.
+The new BMW XM is getting closer to production.
+It’s a 650hp plug-in hybrid SUV that looks set to become one of the quickest, most luxurious and most expensive SUVs on sale when it arrives later this year.
 Read on for full details.

 - First-ever plug-in hybrid M car